 B Corps are companies where the interests of employees, communities and the environment rank alongside those of shareholders.
 B Corps meet the highest standards of social and environmental performance, transparency, and accountability.
-In June 2018, Charity Bank was 1 of 44 UK B Corps to be recognised as Best For The World – for creating exceptional positive impact for workers, the environment, community and customers.
+In October 2019, Charity Bank was 1 of 56 UK B Corps to be recognised as Best For The World – for creating exceptional positive impact for workers, the environment, community, customers, governance, and changemakers.

 Good Shopping Guide Ethical Company